Professional Disciplinary Proceedings Against Attorneys in Florida

 Facing a professional disciplinary hearing is an extremely stressful challenge.
 You are placed in a situation where not only are your actions questioned, but your morals and fitness to continue in your profession.
 A negative finding can result in your inability to continue in your career of choice, causing significant financial, professional and personal hardships.
 These proceedings should be handled with an aggressive defense that rigorously asserts your fitness to continue in your career.

-Within the Florida Bar, attorney grievance matters start when a complaint is received from a source.
+Within the Florida Bar, lawyer grievance matters start when a complaint is received from a source.
 The process then proceeds as follows

 - An initial intake investigation is completed and a preliminary decision to dismiss or move forward is made;